Hispanic-American History Timeline

 “The very night we arrived, some Indians came to Castillo telling him that their heads hurt a great deal, and begging him to cure them," Cabeza de Vaca writes.
 "After he made the sign of the cross on them and commended them to God, they immediately said that all their pain was gone.”

-In his book, Cabeza de Vaca notes that he "told them to build churches and place crosses on them, which they had not yet done.
+In his book, Cabeza de Vaca notes that he "told them to build churches and place crosses on them ...
 We had them bring the children of the principal chief’s and baptized them.”

 In this book, he tells the stories of North America’s native people, flora, and fauna.
 He describes the lifestyle of nomad groups in which the men do the hunting and the women carry the bulk of the workload.
 His discoveries are fascinating in Europe, especially his description of gay marriages among Native Americans.
 “During the time I spend with these people I saw one wicked thing, and that was a man married to another man,” Cabeza de Vaca writes.
 "These are womanish, impotent men who cover their bodies like woman.”